Introduction to wax carving and lost wax casting

 Wax carving tools

-My favourite tools are a tiny flat chisel, a craft knife, and a micromotor (rotary tool) which works with different types of burrs or drill bits.
-I use a green jeweller's wax, which feels a bit like candle wax, but firmer and specially formulated to hold more detail.
-For this project in particular, I'm using a green wax tube that already has a nice cut-out for making rings.
+My favourite tools are a tiny flat chisel, a craft knife, and a rotary machine called a micromotor, which works with different types of burrs or drill bits.
+I use a green jeweller's wax, which feels a bit like candle wax, but firmer and specifically formulated to hold carved detail.
+For this project in particular, I'm using a green wax tube that has a convenient cutout for making rings.

 Jewellery design